eosphoros-ai/liteio/doc/en/introduction.md

 ## **Multi-Disk**

-In the point-to-point data link mode, it is inevitable that some storage resource fragments will arise.
+In the point-to-point data pipeline mode, it is inevitable that some storage resource fragments will arise.
 LiteIO is capable of aggregating these fragments into a single volume for business utilization.
 This approach introduces a higher failure rate issue: if any node providing the fragments fails, the volume becomes unavailable.
 Fortunately, there is an internal business, LDG, which can tolerate such a failure rate, thus making the most of the resources.
 LDG (Logic Data Guard) is designed to construct a routine logical primary-standby database, offering a one-stop lifecycle management and application control platform for the primary-standby databases.
 To enhance stability and mitigate data risks during operations such as upgrades, maintenance, and accidents, LDG also aims to avert these risks while enhancing data manipulation capabilities.

 ## **Thin Provisioning**